Bourbon, Balloons & Battles shows off charm of Statesville

 Where it all comes together

-The iliiteration of Bourbon, Balloons & Battles was serendipitous according to Sutton.
+The alliteration of Bourbon, Balloons & Battles was serendipitous, according to Sutton.

+Montgolfier Day is Nov.
+21, which naturally was already attracting balloon enthusiasts to the area.
+Sutton said the SCVB received the grant knowing they had limited time to use it but also saw the ballooning as part of the city’s tourism charm.

-"It really just evolved... where it all comes together," Sutton said. referencing the visitor board's slogan.
+“It really just evolved... where it all comes together,” Sutton said, referring to the visitor board’s slogan.

 Follow Ben Gibson on Facebook and Twitter at @BenGibsonSRL